rohanb10/snoozz-tab-snoozing/docs/safari.md

 ### What's broken ?
 - **Snoozing windows:**
-	This requires the `tabs` permission.
-If I ask for that permission, you will see a privacy popup every single time you try to snooze a website you have not snoozed before.
+	This requires use of the `tabs` API.
+Using that API, you will see a privacy popup every single time you try to snooze a website you have not snoozed before.
+The popup explicitly states *Grant the extension permission to read all your data on this site* which is going to put off a lot of users.

 - **Notifications:**
-	Safari does not support the notifications API.
+	Safari does not support the `notifications` API.
 - **Keyboard Shortcuts:**
 	Safari does not let you configure your own keyboard shortcuts.
-- **Unpredictable wake up delays:**
+- **Inconsistent wake up times:**
-	Safari does not support the idle API.
+	Safari does not support the `idle` API.
 It is used to calculate the next tab to wake up after your computer comes back from standby.
+It's very likely that your tabs will not wake up until you interact with the extension in any way.
 - **Shit input for "Choose your own time" in the popup menu:**
 	Safari does not have custom panels for date and time inputs.
 Fallbacks to a simple (ugly) text field with no validation UI.
 - **UI bugs:**